-Students must not register for courses outside their academic program, as financial aid eligibility may be lost.
-See full policy at www.cambridgecollege.edu/courses-outside-academic-program.
+Students are responsible for following their academic program.
+Students must not register for courses outside their academic program, as financial aid eligibility may be lost and graduation jeopardized.
+Courses taken outside a student's program of study are the personal financial responsibility of the student.

-Holds and Registration - A restriction or "hold" may be placed on a student's record for admissions, academics, graduation, business, financial-aid, disciplinary or immunization reasons.
+Holds and Registration - A restriction, or "hold", may be placed on a student's record for admissions, academics, graduation, business, financial-aid, disciplinary or immunization reasons.
 A hold may prevent a student from registering for courses.
-If a hold is placed on a student record, when the student enters her/his user ID and password into MyCC, the student will see a description of the hold and contact information, so that the student can remedy the situation.
+If a hold is placed on a student record, then when the student enters their user ID and password into MyCC, the student will see a description of the hold and contact information, so that the student can remedy the situation.
 Registration will not be possible until all holds are reconciled and removed.
-See full policy at www.cambridgecollege.edu/ student-holds-policies-and-procedures.
+See full policy at www.cambridgecollege.edu/student-holds-policies-and-procedures.

-How Many Credits to Register for
+How Many Credits to Register for:

-Minimum eligible for financial aid.
-Maximum registration limit Undergraduate 6 credits/term 15 credits/term (12 credits in summer) Graduate 4 credits/term 12 credits/term
+Minimum eligible for financial aid Maximum registration limit

+Undergraduate 6 credits/term 15 credits/term

+(12 credits in summer)

+Graduate 4 credits/term 12 credits/term

-\ The online registration system limits course registration to the maximum shown above.
+^{} The online registration system limits course registration to the maximum shown above.
 Exceptions require prior written approval from an academic advisor and academic dean, and are rare.